-Consent is one of the most important legal bases for processing user data, and has a special place in digital privacy theory.
-Early privacy scholars like Alan Westin advocated for a “notice and choice” model of user privacy that’s still largely in use online today – users are notified of a data policy, and they consent to accept it.
-In this model, consent is the key that unlocks a processor (or businesses)’s ability to leverage user data.
+Early privacy scholars like Alan Westin advocated for a “notice and choice” model of user privacy that’s still popular today.
+In this model, consent is the key that unlocks a processor or business’s ability to leverage user data.

 Given the importance of consent, it shouldn’t be surprising that there’s plenty of legal wrangling over how it’s defined.
-In the past, simply visiting a website may have been taken as an implied form of consent for that website to use visitors’ data however they wished.
+In the past, simply visiting a website might have considered an implied form of consent, in other words, it suggested the website could use visitors’ data however they wished.
 That’s not the case any more.